rubenerd/rubenerd.com/content/post/2018/dark-patterns-in-email.md

 - email
 - spam
 ---
 Harry Brignull coined the term *[dark patterns]* to refer to designs that trick us into performing actions we wouldn't otherwise.
-They rely upon scummy physiological deception and tricks, and need to be called out!
+They rely upon scummy psychological deception and tricks, and need to be called out!

 <img src="https://rubenerd.com/files/stock/tango-mail-mark-junk.svg" alt="Clear icon from the Tango Desktop Project" style="width:96px; height:96px; float:right; margin:0 0 1em 2em" /></p>